triplea2/testgithub/README.md

-This is my name Adeola Adewa
+This is a test GITHUB